crytic/building-secure-contracts/program-analysis/echidna/exercises/Exercise-7.md

 <details>
 <summary>Solution Explained (spoilers ahead)</summary>

-The goal of the side entrance challenge is to understand that the contract's ETH balance accounting is misconfigured.
+The goal of the side entrance challenge is to realize that the contract's ETH balance accounting is misconfigured.
 The `balanceBefore` variable tracks the contract's balance before the flash loan, while `address(this).balance` tracks the balance after the flash loan.
 As a result, you can use the deposit function to repay your flash loan while maintaining the notion that the contract's total ETH balance hasn't changed (i.e., `address(this).balance >= balanceBefore`).
 However, since you now own the deposited ETH, you can also withdraw it and drain all the funds from the contract.

 For Echidna to interact with the `SideEntranceLenderPool`, it must be deployed first.
 Deploying and funding the pool from the Echidna property testing contract won't work, as the funding transaction's `msg.sender` will be the contract itself.
 This means that the Echidna contract will own the funds, allowing it to remove them by calling `withdraw()` without exploiting the vulnerability.